Sedgwick Reserve

 Sedgwick Reserve is a 5896 acre nature reserve in Santa Barbara County, California, United States.
 It is located in the San Rafael Mountains, 35 miles north of Santa Barbara near the town of Santa Ynez.
 The reserve is used for natural science research and education as it includes a wide range of native ecosystems, such as vernal pools, chaparral, and coastal sage scrub.

 Administered by the University of California, Santa Barbara, it is a unit of the University of California Natural Reserve System.
+The reserve hosts researchers, classes, and relevant meetings at a small complex of buildings in the field station.
+The reserve does not have public hiking trails, and is closed to the public except for registered and ticketed events.